The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Introduction

+The next result is our main theorem.
+It shows that the foliation energy can, in fact, be expressed using a geometrically defined quantity, without reference to the Loewner chain.

-We next associate to a foliation $(\g_t)_{t \in \m R}$ a real-valued function $\varphi$ as follows.
+To state the result, we associate to a foliation $(\g_t)_{t \in \m R}$ a real-valued function $\varphi$ as follows.
 Given the leaf $\g_t$, let $g_t$ be the conformal map of the bounded component of $\hat{\m C} \smallsetminus \g_t$ onto $\m D$, fixing $0$ and with positive derivative there.
-If $z \in \g_t$ is a differentiable point, we define $\varphi(z)$ to be the non-tangential limit at $z$ of the function $\arg w g'_{t}(w)/g_t(w)$.
+Given $z$ at which $\g_t$ has a tangent, we define $\varphi(z)$ to be the non-tangential limit at $z$ of the function $w\mapsto \arg [w g'_{t}(w)/g_t(w)]$.
 (We choose the continuous branch that equals $0$ at $0$.)
 This defines $\varphi$ arclength-a.e. on $\g_t$.
-Monotonicity of $(\g_t)_{t \in \m R}$ implies that there is no ambiguity in defining $\varphi(z)$ if $z \in \g_t \cap \g_s$ and both curves are differentiable at $z$, see Section~\ref{sect:winding-function} for more details.
+Monotonicity of $(\g_t)_{t \in \m R}$ implies that there is no ambiguity in the definition of $\varphi(z)$ if $z \in \g_t \cap \g_s$.
+See Section~\ref{sect:winding-function} for more details.
 Modulo $2\pi$, $\varphi(z)$ equals the difference of the argument of the tangent of $\gamma_{t}$ at $z$ and that of the tangent to the circle centered at $0$ passing through $z$.
 See Figure~\ref{fig:intro_fol}.
 We call $\varphi$ the \emph{winding function} associated with a foliation $(\g_t)_{t \in \m R}$.
 The simplest example of winding function is when the measure $\rho$ has zero energy, namely when $\rho_t$ is the uniform probability measure on $S^1$ for a.e. $t \in \m R$.
 In this case, the associated foliation is the family of concentric circles centered at $0$, and the winding function is identically $0$.
 We discuss additional examples in Section~\ref{sect:examples}.

-In the present non-smooth setting, a function defined on each leaf arclength-a.e.\ is not necessarily defined Lebesgue-a.e.\ in $\m C$, see Section~\ref{sect:winding-function}.
+In the present non-smooth foliation setting, a function defined on each leaf arclength-a.e.\ is not necessarily defined Lebesgue-a.e.\ in $\m C$, see Section~\ref{sect:winding-function}.
 However, we prove that if it is possible to extend the winding function $\varphi$ to an element in $W^{1,2}_{\mathrm{loc}}$, then the extension is unique.
 (This is one main reason why we choose to work in the setting of chord-arc curves.)
 See Proposition~\ref{prop:unique_extension}.
 Statements about the Dirichlet energy of $\varphi$ will be understood in terms of this extension whose existence is implicitly part of any such statement.